“Strategy is the difference between making a wish and making it come true.”

 Harvested from half a decade of moving organizations to the cloud, this book presents a fresh take on cloud computing.
 Staying clear of product pitches and buzzwords, it takes a deeper look at both the architectural choices but also the organizational implications of adopting cloud.
 It helps IT leaders devise a cohesive strategy that utilizes an organization’s existing assets while also fundamentally transforming the way it looks at IT.

 As a technology book that isn’t “technical”, Cloud Strategy engages both the reader’s interest and intellect through real-life anecdotes.
 Decision models and actionable Do’s and Don’ts provide CIOs, CTOs, IT leaders, and architects alike with a structured approach for their cloud journey.

 Table of Contents

-On over 300 pages, the book’s six major parts accompany an organization on its cloud journey via 32 chapters:
+On over 300 pages, the book’s six major parts accompany you on your cloud journey via 33 chapters:

 |Cloud Isn’t IT Procurement||It’s a lifestyle change.|